huankoh/PSICHIC/README.md

 <img src="image/PSICHIC.jpg" width="500"/>

 ## Environment Setup
-Currently, PSICHIC is validated for use on MacOS (OSX) and Linux.
+Currently, PSICHIC is validated for use on MacOS (OSX), Linux and Windows.
 We recommend installation via conda, or even better, using the faster mamba package and environment manager.
 Mamba can be installed with the command ``conda install mamba -n base -c conda-forge``.
 For setup using either conda or mamba, please refer to the relevant code line provided below.

 ```
 ## OSX